 From a mental or psychological viewpoint, you need a strong ego to be a functional individual and accomplish your goals.
 That is, the confidence and emotional awareness to navigate life without drowning in despair or dropping the ball in the face of obstacles or disappointment.
 In this case ‘ego’ refers to the level of individuation you develop as you get older and tackle new experiences; I call this your ‘sense of self,’ which is an aspect of ego, but not all of ego.

-I coined the other aspect your ‘sense of otherness,’ which often turns into an inner bully and judge that keeps you from reaching the full potential of your soul and finding true happiness and peace; it pressures and pushes you to seek validation only in your relationship with others, promoting the codependency and dysfunctional dynamics of early childhood.
+I coined the other aspect your ‘sense of otherness,’ which often turns into an inner bully and judge that keeps you from reaching the full potential of your soul and finding true happiness and peace; it pressures and pushes you to seek validation only through your relationship with others, promoting the codependency and dysfunctional dynamics of early childhood.

 This is where an overly self-centered or imbalanced person is completely trapped in, usually because their sense of self has been utterly distorted or crushed.
-They may look confident and strong, often overcompensating for hidden feelings of inadequacy or vulnerability, but they’re totally disconnected from themselves, thus unable to connect with others in an authentic, loving manner.
+They may look confident and strong, often overcompensating for hidden feelings of inadequacy or vulnerability, but they’re disconnected from themselves, thus unable to connect with others in an authentic, loving manner.

 But like I said earlier, this is just one side of the coin; low self-esteem or self-loathing also reflects a big ego, because a similar disconnection is behind a negative self-perception as well.
 Since the ego fuels any self-image, it can hide behind those who appear as either victims or perpetrators, as well as those with a ‘spiritualized’ ego (see Are You Developing a Spiritualized Ego?)—because where there’s judgment and separation, there’s ego.